 Latest News from the Association of Central Oklahoma Governments

-August 3, 2017, is the fourth Ozone Alert Day of the season.
-The Association of Central Oklahoma Governments (ACOG) in partnership with the Oklahoma Department of Environmental Quality (ODEQ) has issued an OZONE ALERT DAY for the Oklahoma City...read more
+ACOG in partnership with ODEQ has issued an Ozone Alert for Wednesday, September 13, 2017.
+The Association of Central Oklahoma Governments (ACOG) in partnership with the Oklahoma Department of Environmental Quality (ODEQ) has issued an OZONE ALERT DAY...read more

 ACOG houses the Metropolitan Planning Organization for Central Oklahoma.
 MPOs were created through Federal-Aid Highway Act of 1962.
 Federal funding for transportation projects are channeled through this planning process.

 ACOG, in partnership with local and state officials, created 9-1-1 ACOG in 1988.
 For 27 years, the organization has provided high quality 9-1-1 administrative, technical and educational services to residents and citizens in the region.